FamBear

 Cost and Transparency

-A traditional nanny agency in Bangkok will typically cost you between 7,500 and 25,000 baht upfront, depending on the agency and service tier.
-That does not include the nanny's salary, which runs from 15,000 to 30,000 baht per month for full-time work.
+A traditional nanny agency in Bangkok will typically cost you between 6,000 and 25,000 baht upfront, depending on the agency and service tier.
+That does not include the nanny's salary, which runs from 15,000 to 35,000 baht per month for full-time work.
 English-speaking nannies sit at the higher end.
-For hourly babysitting, expect 200 to 500 baht per hour through an agency, though a big chunk may never reach the caregiver.
+For hourly babysitting, expect 200 to 500 baht per hour through an agency.

 Caregiver Selection and Choice